steelandflesh2/hot-takes/README.md

 ---

 # Try it
-Use this invite to install the bot on your server:- https://discord.com/oauth2/authorize?client_id=1453392686676443188&permissions=67648&integration_type=0&scope=bot
+Invite the bot to your server using this link: https://discord.com/oauth2/authorize?client_id=1453392686676443188&permissions=67648&integration_type=0&scope=bot

-**Make sure**, it has the appropriate permissions set up such as __send message, read messages and add reactions.__
+**Note:** Make sure the bot has the following permissions:
+- Send Messages
+- Read Messages
+- Add Reactions

 ---

 # Technologies used
-- Python
+- **Python**
-- Discord.py
+- **discord.py**
-- Few other libraries
+- Various supporting libraries

 ---

 # Improvements and future goals
-Right now, this is just a toy project, to make this a real project more topics should be added and an actual database should be integrated instead of loading text files.
-An automated tool to scrape topics from the internet is a consideration for now.
-Any suggestions or contributions are welcome and appreciate.
+- Add more topics for variety
+- Integrate a proper database instead of using text files
+- Consider automating topic scraping from the internet

+Contributions and suggestions are **highly welcome**!

 ---

 # ⭐ Feel free to star this repo
+If you enjoy the bot, don’t forget to **star this repository**!